Darklyter/StashPlexAgent.bundle/plugins/PlexSync/README.md

 Update your scenes in Stash like normal, and these scenes will be automatically refreshed in Plex. 🎉

 # Warnings
-- Titles will be processed with `unidecode` if you enable the "clean titles" setting.
-This means that all non-ASCII characters in your titles will be converted; Cyrillic script for example will be taken away.
+- If you have the "clean titles" option enabled in plugin, all titles are processed with `unidecode`.
+Basically, all non-ASCII characters in your titles will be converted; Cyrillic script for example will be taken away.

-- The plugin connects to your Plex via TLS, but it ignores cert errors.
+- This plugin connects to your Plex via TLS, but it ignores cert errors.
 But this is not really a problem, as your Stash is most likely on the same host as your Plex...